 Evidence gained through the institution-wide assessment instruments has led to many changes to benefit student learning at HutchCC.
 A few examples include the following:

-Parking - Data collected from HutchCC Graduate Questionnaire and in Noel Levitz Student Satisfaction Inventory illustrated student dissatisfaction with the availability of parking.
-This lead to additional available parking being placed in the Campus Master Plan.
+Parking - Data collected from the HutchCC Graduate Questionnaire and in Noel Levitz Student Satisfaction Inventory illustrated student dissatisfaction with the availability of parking.
+This led to additional available parking being placed in the Campus Master Plan.
 To help alleviate parking needs, HCC purchased land near the institution, demolished the standing structures, and expanded a parking lot. (

-Dragon's Landing - Based upon student needs and data collected from HutchCC Graduate Questionnaire led to the purchase of apartments to increase the availability of student housing and prevent the past practice of housing students at a local hotel.
+Dragon's Landing - Based upon student needs and data collected from the HutchCC Graduate Questionnaire led to the purchase of apartments to increase the availability of student housing and prevent the past practice of housing students at a local hotel.

 HCC Committee Structure - Data collected from the Personal Assessment of the College Environment (PACE) Survey helped lead an effort to restructure components of the HutchCC Committee Structure to increase both communication and participation across the school on HutchCC initiatives.